jamornsriwasansak/brass-pan/README.md

 https://www.youtube.com/watch?v=-DgD_PovEdk

 ## NOTE:
-1. Sorting particles is very critical for the performance.
-(I got 4-6x speedup thanks)
-2. Sadly, There are some bugs to be killed.
+Sadly, There are some bugs to be killed.
 (In multi-phase fluid test, the denser fluid floats.)
 There are a lot of duplicated code to be removed. :(

 References:
 1. MACKLIN , M., MÜLLER , M., CHENTANEZ , N., AND KIM , T.-Y. 2014.
 Unified particle physics for real-time applications.
 ACM Transactions on Graphics (TOG) 33, 4, 153.